influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/install-and-deploy/deploying/_index.md

 InfluxDB Enterprise is currently available on the Azure Cloud Platform.
 For information on deploying InfluxDB Enterprise clusters on Azure, see [Deploy an InfluxDB Enterprise cluster on Azure Cloud Platform](/enterprise_influxdb/v1.8/install-and-deploy/deploying/azure/).

-> To manually install InfluxDB Enterprise in your own environment follow the [Install for Production](/enterprise_influxdb/v1.8/install-and-deploy/production_installation/) guide.
+> To manually install InfluxDB Enterprise in your own environment, see [Install for Production](/enterprise_influxdb/v1.8/install-and-deploy/production_installation/).